signet4grn/SIGNET/README.md

 `network` receive the input from the previous step, or it could be the output data from your own pipeline:

 * `net.gexp.data`: output from `cis-eqtl`, includes the expression data for genes with cis-eQTL.
-It's a $n\times p$ matrix, with each row encodes the gene expression data for each sample.
+It's a n \times p matrix, with each row encodes the gene expression data for each sample.
 * `net.geno.data`: output from `cis-eqtl`, includes the genotype data for marginally significant  cis-eQTL.
-It's a $n\times p$ matrix, with each row encodes the genotype data for each sample.
+It's a n \times p matrix, with each row encodes the genotype data for each sample.
-* `sig.pair`: output from `cis-eqtl`, includes the $p$-value of each pair of gene and its marginally significant ($p$-Value < 0.05) cis-eQTL, where Column 1 is Gene Index (in `net.Gexp.data`), Column is SNP Index (in `all.Geno.data`), and Column 3 is p-Value.
+* `sig.pair`: output from `cis-eqtl`, includes the p-value of each pair of gene and its marginally significant (p-Value < 0.05) cis-eQTL, where Column 1 is Gene Index (in `net.Gexp.data`), Column is SNP Index (in `all.Geno.data`), and Column 3 is p-Value.
  ....The third column is the p value for each pair.
 * `net.genename`:  includes information of gene name.
-It's a  $p\times 1$ vector.
+It's a  p \times 1 vector.
 * `net.genepos`:  includes information of gene position.
-It's a  $p\times 4$ matrix, with first column to be gene names, second columns chromosome index, e.g, "chr1", third and fourth columns are the start and end position of genes in the chromosome, respectly.
+It's a  p \times 4 matrix, with first column to be gene names, second columns chromosome index, e.g, "chr1", third and fourth columns are the start and end position of genes in the chromosome, respectly.
 * `ncis`:  maximum number of biomarkers associated with each gene.
 An integer.
 * `cor`: maximum correlation between biomarkers.
 A value in [-1, 1].
 * `nboots`: number of bootstraps in calculation.
 An integer.